StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 Gas limits are typically set higher than expected gas used to allow for a buffer should gas estimates be imprecise.
 So $\lambda$ should not be set to $1$.
 However, setting $\lambda$ to $\infty$ would allow users to fill the queue without paying fees.

-Setting $\lambda ~:= 2$ allows for a 100% buffer on gas usage estimates without penalising the sender, while still disincentivising falsely high limits.
+Setting $\lambda ~:= 2$ allows for a 100% buffer on gas-usage estimates without penalising the sender, while still disincentivising falsely high limits.

 #### Upper bound on queue DoS